 wa The Goldfields Water Supply Scheme – also known as the Golden Pipeline – runs over 566 kilometres, delivering water from the Mundaring Weir to the Eastern Goldfields.
 When it opened in early 1903, the scheme included a series of steam pumping stations, reservoirs and receiving tanks, and was the longestmore

 wa Running in Western Australia from Monday 10 April to Sunday 14 May, the 2023 theme is Shared stories.
-This theme invites event organisers to help us reveal Australia’s layered history by sharing stories of our natural, cultural and Indigenous heritage, and encourages the community to build deeper connections by sharingmore
+This theme invites event organisers to help us reveal Australia’s layered history by sharing stories of our natural and cultural heritage, and encourages the community to build deeper connections by sharing theirmore

 wa The National Trust of Western Australia connects communities to the value of heritage through conservation, interpretation, events and education.
 Heritage is something we have inherited from the past and is valued enough today to leave for future generations.
 It can incorporate both the tangible and intangible, and is present inmore